alesr/platform-go-challenge/README.md

 ### Prerequisites

 - Docker
-- Go 1.24 for running the application outside Docker containers (I'm using a new feature =])
+- Go 1.24 for running the application outside Docker containers.

+PS: I'm using a new feature from 1.24.
+I test the code using previous Go versions in the Github CI, but haven't tried manually myself.

 ### Demo